limodou/parm/README.md

 And you should replace two `YOUR_SITE_SHORT_NAME` according your account of disqus.

+For 0.9 version, you can just replace `disqus` config variable, it's enough.

-Write above codes into `conf.py`, for example:
+Above codes is already saved in `conf.py`, for example:

 ```
 #disqus